daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/152471846&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

-While listening to this soundtrack imagine yourself mining asteroid belts in deep space while scanning your radar for pirates, researching propulsion system blueprints at the station's facility, manufacturing spaceship components for capital ships, placing buy & sell orders on the entirely player-driven market where supply and demand govern the game economics, hauling trade goods from a remote solar system in a massive freighter, flying blazingly fast interceptors ship with a microwarpdrive or powerful battleships armored to the teeth, extracting ore and minerals from planets, or fighting large-scale battles with thousands of players from multiple alliances.
+While listening to this soundtrack imagine yourself mining asteroid belts in deep space while keeping a lookout for pirates on the radar, researching propulsion system blueprints at the station's facility, manufacturing spaceship components for capital ships, placing buy & sell orders on the entirely player-driven market where supply and demand govern the game economics, hauling trade goods from a remote solar system in a massive freighter, flying blazingly fast interceptors ship with a microwarpdrive or powerful battleships armored to the teeth, extracting ore and minerals from planets, or fighting large-scale battles with thousands of players from multiple alliances.
 That's **EVE Online**.

 Each player in EVE Online has a 3D avatar representing their character.
 This app is designed for ranking those avatars.
 Anyway, your goal here is to learn about Node.js and React, not EVE Online.
 But I will say this: "Having an interesting tutorial project is just as important, if not more so, than the main subject of the tutorial".
 The only reason I built the original [New Eden Faces](http://www.newedenfaces.com/) app is to learn <i class="devicons devicons-backbone"></i>Backbone.js and the only reason I built the [TV Show Tracker](https://github.com/sahat/tvshow-tracker) app is so that I could learn <i class="devicons devicons-angular"></i>AngularJS.